wincodes/character-api/README.md

 # Awesome Project Build with TypeORM

-Steps to run this project:
+Steps to run this project with npm:

-1. Run `npm i` command
+1. On the root directory Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file, find example in ormconfig.example.json
+2. Copy contents of ormconfig.example.json in a new file named `ormconfig.json` and update the postgres database connection variables in the new created file `ormconfig.json`
 3. Run `npm start` command

+## Run App with Docker

+1. On the root directory run `docker-compose build` to build the docker image
+2. After build, run `docker-compose up` to start the image